vegaasen/android-pinell-radio/lib-fsapi/readme.md

 # Introduction

+FS API = Frontier Silicon API

-This library is actually meant to target Pinell-radios, however it may also be used with other devices out there supporting the FSAPI standard.
+This library is actually meant to target Pinell-radios, however it may also be used with other devices out there supporting the standard FSAPI.

+Please note that the Pinell devices is not using all functionalities that is exposed/supported by the Frontier Silicon API itself.

 # Usage